 - When can I apply for the next academic year?

-- Which documents should I upload with my application?
+- How do I upload documents to support my application?

 - I am having problems uploading my documents

 - I’ve been asked to supply additional information for my application but cannot do so because of the Covid-19 pandemic, what should I do?

 - How can I send my supporting documents?

 - What is an attested copy/attestation?

 - How will I get my supporting documents back?

 - Can I send you a scan of my supporting documents?